Skip to content

 Everything you need to know about German work visas and permits

-In order to fill priority positions, more and more German employers are hiring talent from outside of the European Union.
-This is especially true in the tech industry.
-In most cases, non-EU employees will need to apply for a work visa.
-There are several steps to the process and they require careful attention to detail.
-But don’t worry.
-This easy to follow guide will help clarify things.
-Now, let's get started!
+To fill priority positions, more and more German employers are hiring talent from outside of the European Union.
+In most cases, non-EU employees must apply for a work visa.
+There are several steps to the process, requiring careful attention to detail.
+This guide will tell you what you need to know.

-Note: this article is only meant to provide a simple overview of the main work permits in Germany.
+Note: This article provides a simple overview of the main work permits in Germany.
 There are other visas and permits available that allow non-EU nationals to enter, work, and live in Germany.
-For more thorough guidance, feel free to get in touch.
+For more thorough guidance, contact Localyze.

 Who needs a work visa in Germany?

-Good to know: The German work visa is officially called a residence permit for the purpose of employment, but the terms work visawork permit, and residence permit are used interchangeably.
+The German work visa is officially called a residence permit for employment, but the terms work visa, work permit, and residence permit are used interchangeably.

-Note that the work visa is different from what’s called the D visa, which allows non-EU nationals to enter Germany and then apply for a work visa.
+Note that the work visa is different from the D visa, which allows non-EU nationals to enter Germany and then apply for a work visa.

-Citizens and permanent residents of countries not specified above must apply for a work permit.
+Citizens and permanent residents of countries not listed above must apply for a work permit.

 The main work permits for non-EU nationals